 Now this I know would net me more sales.
 That’s what an email list is for, right?
 Selling shit.
 And the businesses that make a fuck-ton of money this way send out a fuck-ton of emails.
 When they’re launching something, you will get a new email every single day for, like, two weeks straight.
 Sometimes maybe even more than one email a day.
 I get it: they want people to either buy or get off the list by unsubscribing.
 But… I hate that.
 I hate it.

 I want to build an actual relationship with my readers, and that’s hard to do when it’s painfully transparent that literally the only thing you care about is getting their money.
-I try to treat my subscribers the way I like to be treated, which is why I usually just talk about my course sales inside The Untamed Lowdown, occasionally sending out reminder emails when sales are about to end, discounts are about to end, or whatever.
-(By the way, my freelance writing course begins in a couple of weeks.
-If you want to learn how to get paid to write, check it out.)
+I try to treat my subscribers the way I like to be treated, which is why I usually just talk about my course sales inside my regular newsletters, occasionally sending out reminder emails when sales are about to end, discounts are about to end, or whatever.

 I could no doubt run a more profitable business if I incorporated these three things into Untamed Writing.
 Like, literally no doubt.
 I’m sure there’ve been studies and shit.
 Some people would argue that doing so would make me more successful.
 But I don’t see it that way.
 To me, success is about making money in a way that feels good to me, without compromising my ethics, without doing any of the shit I hate to see other people do, and without ever ever considering – even for the slimmest moment – putting a fucking pop-up on my site.
 Because I want the people who come here to sign up for The Untamed Lowdown because they’re excited to.
 Not because I harassed them into it, but because they actively sought out how to do so.

-Oh, hey – did you enjoy reading this and want to get on my mailing list, The Untamed Lowdown, where I share deeper, more personal stories that don’t get shared anywhere else?
+Oh, hey – did you enjoy reading this and want to get on my mailing list, where I share deeper, more personal stories that don’t get shared anywhere else?
 Then head over here to sign up.
 See how easy that was?